-(c) Bridge Employees shall be furnished with three (3) sets of coveralls for use while engaged in bridge maintenance; coveralls shall be maintained by the department.
+(c) Bridge Employees shall be furnished with three (3) sets of coveralls for use while engaged in bridge maintenance; coveralls and/or insulated coveralls (Employee's choice) shall be maintained by the department.

-(d) Pipeline welders shall receive a maximum reimbursement of \$400 per calendar year for Employer-approved uniform items under this Article.
+(d) Pipeline welders shall receive a maximum reimbursement of 400-450 per calendar year for Employer-approved uniform items under this Article.

 (e) Engineering Division.
-Engineering Division employees who are required to work outside for substantial periods of time as determined by their supervisor, shall be furnished with one set of coveralls and additionally shall receive \$275 per calendar year for replacement of damaged clothing.
+Engineering Division employees who are required to work outside for substantial periods of time as determined by their supervisor, shall be furnished with one set of coveralls and/or insulated coveralls (Employee's choice) and additionally shall receive \$275-325 per calendar year for replacement of damaged clothing.

 11.2.
-Public Administration Department
+Public AdministrationProperty, Parks, and Libraries Department

-(a) ParkStreet Maintenance Division and Facilities and Sign Maintenance Division Employees and Electronic Technicians, excluding clerical, shall receive an initial uniform issue of: five (5) pants, five (5) shirts, one (1) lined denim jacket, and one (1) winter jacket/coat with hood.
+(a) Park Maintenance Division and Facilities Maintenance Division Employees and Electronic TechniciansCommunications Infrastructure Technicians, excluding clerical, shall receive an initial uniform issue of: five (5) pants, five (5) shirts, one (1) lined denim jacket, and one (1) winter jacket/coat with hood.

-1. All Employees covered under this Article 11.2(a) shall receive a clothing allotment of \$275 per year.
+1. All Employees covered under this Article 11.2(a) shall receive a clothing allotment of \$275-325 per calendar year.

-2. In addition to those uniforms furnished in this article, coveralls shall be furnished to eligible Employees when requested.
+2. In addition to those uniforms furnished in this article, coveralls and/or insulated coveralls (Employee's choice) shall be furnished to eligible Employees when requested.